unixneo/gmail_sms_notifier/README.md

 - Filters by sender domains (e.g., `state.gov`, `ssa.gov`)
 - Sends SMS alerts using the OpenPhone API
 - Designed for crontab use — runs silently in the background
-- Marks processed messages as read to avoid duplicate alerts
+- Marks processed messages as read ✅
+- Applies the Gmail label `"SMS Sent"` to matched messages ✅
+- Adds a Gmail ⭐️ star to messages that triggered alerts ✅
+- Logs all operations with timezone-aware timestamps (Thailand local time) ✅
+- Filters out system noise (e.g., Gmail delivery failures) using Gmail search syntax ✅
 - Reads config from a YAML file (`.config.yml`)

 ---